Nevada public education supporters go ‘Red for Ed’ at rallies

 A similar rally was held Monday in Carson City.

-Nevada is consistently ranked low in the national education arena — not only in academics but also in funding.
-The latest Quality Counts report card gave the state a F in school finance, the same grade it earned in a 2018 Education Law Center report on the topic.
+Nevada consistently ranks low in the national education arena — not only in academics but also in funding.
+The latest Quality Counts report card gave the state an F in school finance, the same grade it earned in a 2018 Education Law Center report on the topic.

 Its funding formula was created in 1967, when the demographics of Clark County were vastly different.

-Speakers in Las Vegas said the state should not just redistribute the money currently available for public education but increase overall spending.
+Speakers in Las Vegas said the state should increase overall spending and not just redistribute the money currently available for public education.

 “We need to make sure that we don’t just cut up the pie in a different way,” said parent Rebecca Garcia.
 “A 1 or 2 percent increase in the next two years is not going to change and provide the resources that we need.
 It is time that we work together as parents, educators and community members to demand that our legislators and governor fulfill those promises because we can do it, and we can be that change in Nevada.”